 Bloggers Who Tell It As It Is

-So, aside from all the medical jargon and information, it can be good to get the actual lived experience in your arsenal of breastfeeding resources.
+Aside from all the medical jargon, it’s good to get actual lived experience in your arsenal of breastfeeding resources.
 Thankfully, that is there in abundance, in particular in Irish Parenting Blogger circles.
 These women share their stories, the good, the bad and the stingy nipples.
-They do it with compassion and humour and I really found them to be a great support, and have recommended them to other friends now in those shoes.
+They do it with compassion and humour.
+I really found them to be a great support, and have recommended them to other friends now in those shoes.

 The lovely Mind The Baby is a blog I started reading just after giving birth.
 Her posts range from humorous to emotional and passionate.
 Ones I’d especially recommend would be about not over-preparing for the worst when it comes to breastfeeding, one particular bonus of extended breastfeeding, the tongue-tie being not spoken about enough in Ireland, and some must-follow tips for those planning to breastfeed.
 On the more emotional than practical side, her telling of ending her breastfeeding journey is just gorgeous.
 And one which I definitely learned from – the economics of breast pads!
 There’s something in there for every step of the whole process.

 Lisa from Mama.ie has lots of fab breastfeeding posts in her archives.
 She deals with the idea of “bressure” being a stick to beat breastfeeding mothers with, looking back at her memories of feeding, night-weaning a reluctant toddler onto a bottle and using a breastpump at work.